vishalr22/Python/README.md

 An escape sequence character is a backslash \ followed by the character you want to insert.

 Eg: <b>print("This will print \n execute after new line")</b>

+# PEP 8
+PEP 8 is a document that provides guidelines and best practices on how to write Python code.
+The primary focus of PEP 8 is to improve the readability and consistency of Python code.

+PEP stands for Python Enhancement Proposal.
+A PEP is a document that describes new features proposed for Python and documents aspects of Python, like design and style, for the community.

+Zen of Python - Guiding principles for Python’s design.

+Easter egg
+- import this